dojoengine/book/docs/pages/tutorial/deploy-to-mainnet/main.md

 slot auth login
 ```

-* use your world starting block outputed during the world deployment.

 * Create Torii service with this command, replacing...
   * `SERVICE_NAME` can be the name of the game/dapp.
 Once you create it, you own that name.
   * `DOJO_VERSION`: your Dojo version (ex: `v1.0.1`)